Bizum + MONEI

 Tap to Pay: What is it and How Does it Work?

-Let’s discover what tap to pay is, how to use it, the different methods available, its benefits, and the devices you need to accept it.
-We’ll also look at the types of businesses that use this payment option so you can see if it’s right for you.
+As a business owner, it’s crucial to know what this contactless payment method is, how to use it, its benefits, and the devices you need to accept it.
+In this article we'll discover the types of businesses that use this payment option so you can decide if it’s right for you.

 Table of contents